zorantica/dome/README.md

 Script no. 06 is used to recompile the schema, in which DOME is installed, at the end of installation.
 Please provide a correct schema name.

-Script no. 50 is APEX application script, which should be imported in appropriate workspace (using APEX GUI or from a client sich as SQLcl, SQLPlus, SQL Developer...).
+Script no. 50 is APEX application script, which should be imported in appropriate workspace (using APEX GUI or from a client such as SQLcl, SQLPlus, SQL Developer...).

 ### First Login
 After all scripts are installed You should be able to login into DOME with username "admin" and password "admin".